Good Morning gang...

 It was hard to give my best living like this.
 I dropped a lot of classes because I was struggling to do well in these circumstances.
 It took an extra year for me to finish.
 If I had a "normal" life I could have finished a year ago.
 But that wasn't God's plan.

 I missed my daughter so terribly during this time.
 It hurt me physically.
 Some nights the temps dropped to the teens.
 I remember waking up several times with frost on the windows inside the car because my breath would condense on the glass and then freeze.
 I had a cough that lasted all through the winter because no matter how warm you keep your body, when you sleep in your car and it's 19 degrees outside, you are still breathing 19 degree air.
 There were a lot of nights that I fell asleep seeing Morgan's face in my head and the tears would turn ice cold on my cheeks.
 It was too cold to pull my hands out of the sleeping bag to dry them.
 In the summers, I sprayed myself head to toe with "OFF" and slept with the windows open.
 I tried putting makeshift screens in my doors but they weren't designed for that.
 I questioned my own worth and existence more times than I can count.
-If not for my love for my daughter I might have ended my own life.
-Morgan and school literally kept me going.
+If

 I lived like this for 3 years and then on August 17th 2011 I had my epiphany moment.
 Maybe for the first time in my whole life.
 It was about 11PM and I had just uploaded the final homework for my summer classes.
 I decided to run a degree audit and when I did it came back with "You need 120 hours to graduate.
 You have achieved 103 Credit Hours"